rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

  ///
 @@ -21,8 +21,8 @@
  /// - The init calls in this function must appear in the correct order:
- ///     - Virtual memory must be activated before the device drivers.
+ ///     - Caching must be activated before the device drivers.
  ///       - Without it, any atomic operations, e.g. the yet-to-be-introduced spinlocks in the device -///         drivers (which currently employ NullLocks instead of spinlocks), will fail to work on -///         the RPi SoCs.